 Lucky you, Ocean City is a very walkable city, not requiring a lot of out-of-pocket transit cash.
 It's on a peninsula, long and thin, and many of the city's attractions are congregated in one area so it's easy to hike around town.
 One fun activity, which also doubles as transportation, is the Cape May Lewes Ferry ($) which runs from New Jersey to Delaware and back.
 They make stops at Ocean City and other destinations along the way, but it's a cheap and interesting ride where you might catch a glimpse of a whale or dolphin.

 Admission Charging Attractions

-Almost all of the most popular attractions in Ocean City are free, or pay what you will depending on how much you buy.
-There are, though, a few great attractions which charge a small entry fee.
+Almost all of the most popular attractions in Ocean City are free or pay what you will be depending on how much you buy.
+There are, though, a few great attractions that charge a small entry fee.

 - Ocean City Life Saving Station Museum ($) - This attraction is insanely cheap, only a couple bucks, and preserves the history of the life station which rescued people from the treacherous waters.
 You can see shipwreck finds, over 200 types of sand from around the world, and even mermaids...is this still Ripley's?

 There are so many free things to do in Ocean City, it's ridiculous and ridiculously awesome for you!

 - Ocean City Boardwalk - Probably the most popular attraction in Ocean City, and free to explore.